INN/doubleclick-for-wp/readme.txt

 	- centering ads within the ad widgets.
 	- creating a `:before` pseudoelement with the text 'Advertisement', to follow DfP recommended practices
 - Better documentation
+- Fix for case where the widget element's closing tag was not output
 - Numerous small bugfixes

 = 0.1 =